dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * It tells us how **complete** the results are (*completeness* in terms of the given results).
   * A perfect recall score of 1 means that all relevant documents were retrieved, but <ins>it says nothing about how many irrelevant documents were also retrieved</ins>.
-  * Preference for higher recall than precision: e.g. youtube recommendations, seeking online library collections/scientific articles: There is need for plethora of information/documents/results retrieved even if some of them might be irrelevant to some extent.
+  * Preference for higher recall than precision: e.g. youtube recommendations, seeking online library collections/scientific articles: There is a need for a plethora of information/documents/results retrieved even if some of them might be irrelevant to some extent.

 <br><br>

-Further research on Recommender System metrics include: Mean Average Precision at K (MAP@K), Mean Average Recall at K (MAR@K), Coverage, Personalization, and Intra-list Similarity.
+Further research on Recommender System metrics may include: Mean Average Precision at K (MAP@K), Mean Average Recall at K (MAR@K), Coverage, Personalization, and Intra-list Similarity.

 -----

 # Organic Search vs. PPC

-* **Organic search** (*natural search*) refers to unpaid search results which are generated based on: inbound links pointing to your website, your domain authority, the relevance to user's search query, and other organic ranking factors
+* **Organic search** (*natural search*) refers to unpaid search results which are generated based on: inbound links pointing to your website, your domain authority, the relevance to the user's search query, and other organic ranking factors

 * **Pay-per-click** advertising (*PPC*) generates paid search results, it belongs to *paid search marketing* approach, and one of its basic performance metrics is cost-per-click (CPC) evaluation.
 Examples: Google ads, Google Product Listing Ads, Google Shopping Ads, Bing Ads)